ibm-watson-iot/iot-java/samples/iotfdevicemanagement/java_cli_for_managedgateway.rst

      	System.err.println("Failed to update the location !!");
     }

-Update location of attached devices
+Location update - attached devices
 ---------------------------------------

 The gateway can invoke corresponding device method updateDeviceLocation() to update the location of the attached devices.
 The overloaded method can be used to specify the measuredDateTime and etc..